Rujan0833/Rujan0833/README.md

 ### 🎨 Fun Facts
 * ☕ **Coffee addict** (black, no sugar – the only way)
-* 💪 Love hitting the gym and lifting heavy things
+* 💪 Love hitting the gym and lifting heavy
 * 🎨 Used to draw a lot (might pick it up again someday)
 * 📝 Obsessed with taking notes – **Obsidian** is my second brain
 * 🖥️ **Terminal enthusiast** – CLI over GUI any day
-* 🎓 Final year student trying to graduate without losing my sanity

 ---